Advanced Treatments for

 Plantar Plate Tears are one of those injuries that can really bring down the quality of your life.
 Anyone - young or old - can suffer from this injury, and if you're active this condition will keep you from doing the things you love to do.
 It will even start interrupting any of your normal daily tasks and make living life harder than it really needs to be.

 Plantar Plate tears can happen to anyone, not just professional athletes.
 Right now, there are thousands of doctors and physical therapists dealing with patients that require a solution to treat their plantar plate tears fast and heal it (where possible).
-If you want to be proactive about properly addressing your plantar plate tear, speak to your doctor about adding to your treatment with AidYourTendon's system utilizing DTR Therapy and cold therapy.
+If you want to be proactive about properly addressing your plantar plate tear, speak to your doctor about adding to your treatment with AidYourTendon's system utilizing Circulatory Boost and cold.

 Causes of Plantar Plate Tears